nebulr-group/slate/source/includes/_app.md

 websiteUrl | false | URL to your website or landing page.
 E.g. Branded emails will link to this URL, checkout process will redirect to `/payment-success` and `/payment-cancel` privacyPolicyUrl | false | URL to a page on your website containing a Privacy policy for your app users.
 E.g. checkout process will link to this url. termsOfServiceUrl | false | URL to a page on your website containing a Terms of service for your app users.
-E.g. checkout process will link to this url
+E.g. checkout process will link to this url emailSenderName | false | Emails sent from your website will have this sender name emailSenderEmail | false | Emails sent from your website will have this sender email

 ## Update credentials